vinsis/vinsis.github.io/_pages/about.md

   - /about.html
 ---

-Hello there :wave:, I am Vinay Sisodia - currently working as a Machine Learning Tech Lead at PicCollage.
+Hello there, I am Vinay Sisodia - currently working as a Machine Learning Tech Lead at PicCollage.
 I have deep interest in areas of math & machine learning.
 Other topics that interest me are education, natural languages and visualization.

 Things I have built
 ======